-- Patients with a valid doctor’s recommendation (see above) will be able to purchase “low-THC cannabis oil” from licensed Georgia dispensaries
+- Patients with a valid doctor’s recommendation (see above) can purchase “low-THC cannabis oil” from licensed Georgia dispensaries

-- “Traditional” marijuana products (i.e. marijuana flower) will not be available
+- “Traditional” marijuana products (i.e. marijuana flower) are not available

-- Only low-THC oil tinctures will be available, meaning qualified patients will not be able to get high
+- Only low-THC oil tinctures are available, meaning qualified patients will not be able to get high

 Of course, with many CBD oil companies selling online and shipping to most U.S. states, you might be wondering what the point of applying for a “low THC oil” card is.
 In reality, you could just as easily buy CBD oil in Georgia online, and have it shipped directly to your home — without having to go through the process of visiting a doctor and getting a recommendation.